Skip to content

 /// How long before a worker with no heartbeat is considered stale and its job reclaimed.

-/// Whether to spawn an in-process CompactionWorker alongside the coordinator.
+/// Options for the in-process CompactionWorker spawned alongside the

 }